YOUNG: Unlike other AL races, any team could rise, shine in the East this season

-Well, believe it or not, we’re less than a week from Opening Day in the lockout-delayed Major League Baseball season.
-The Olde Towne Team Red Sox open at Yankee Stadium on Thursday in the first of many, many contentious AL East showdowns that will take place this season.
+Well, believe it or not, but Thursday is Opening Day in the lockout-delayed Major League Baseball season.
+The Olde Towne Team Red Sox open at Yankee Stadium Friday in the first of many, many contentious AL East showdowns that will take place this season.

 It seems unlikely that there’s going to be an eight-game bulge in the AL East again this season, because all four teams are arguably improved, and the competitive pace of the division will be serious all season long as long as major injuries don’t take their toll.